yassi/dj-redis-panel/docs/configuration.md

 !!! info "Connection Timeout"
     This timeout applies only to the initial connection establishment.
 Once connected, `socket_timeout` governs individual operations.

+#### `encoder`

+Controls how Redis values are decoded from bytes to strings and encoded back to bytes.
+When Redis returns binary data that can't be decoded with the specified encoding, it falls back to a bytes literal representation.

+NOTE: More most setups, specifying this setting explicitly may not be needed. the default utf-8 encoding will usually be fine.

+- **Default**: `"utf-8"` - Use UTF-8 encoding
+- **Alternative encodings**: `"latin-1"`, `"utf-16"`, `"cp1252"`, etc.
+- **Fallback behavior**: If encoding fails, returns a bytes literal representation (e.g., `b'\x80\x04...'`)

+**Use Cases:**

+- **Binary Data**: When Redis contains pickle, msgpack, or other binary data
+- **Legacy Systems**: When dealing with data encoded in non-UTF-8 formats
+- **International Data**: When data might be encoded in different character sets

+!!! info "Binary Data Support"
+    Django Redis Panel provides comprehensive support for binary data:

+    - **Display**: Binary data appears as bytes literals (e.g., `b'\x80\x04\x95...'`) when it can't be decoded as text
+    - **Editing**: You can edit binary data directly using bytes literal format (`b'...'` or `b"..."`)
+    - **Format Handling**: Supports both single-quoted and double-quoted bytes literals as produced by Python's `repr()`
+    - **Data Integrity**: Full round-trip safety ensures binary data remains unchanged through view/edit cycles
+    - **Common Use Cases**: Perfect for pickled objects, msgpack data, protobuf, or any binary format stored in Redis

 ## Instance Configuration

 Each Redis instance is configured under the `INSTANCES` key.
 You can define multiple instances with different settings.